hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/06/05/entry.md

 the bottle but in a decision to let go of any sense that I had control.

 I let go of my lawyer.
 I stopped fighting in the custody case.
-I started being honest with myself, with people in the AA program, and with the people in my custody case.
+I started being honest with myself, with people in the program, and with the people in my custody case.
 I had to put my entrepreneurship efforts on hold and hope desperately to find a job somewhere, anywhere to avoid bankruptcy.